Home Compare EDEN.PA vs FISV

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (EDEN.PA: STOXX 600, FISV: S&P 500).

-The result is anchored in profitability, but stability also reinforces the same direction.
-Edenred SE leads by 14 points on the overall comparison score.
+The clearest separation starts in profitability, with stability adding a second layer of support.
+Edenred SE leads by 10 points on the overall comparison score.

 Trajectory Similarity